thirtythreeforty/neolink/README.md

 Copy and modify the `sample_config.toml` to specify the address, username, and password for each camera (if there is no password, you can omit that line).
+The address can be a camera UID, in this case your network must support UDP broadcasts.
+Battery cameras exclusively use this UDP mode so you must always use a UID in the address field.

 Each `[[cameras]]` block creates a new camera; the `name` determines the RTSP path you should connect your client to.